Q. How do I find this content in the Bodleian Libraries catalogue?

 Q. Can I read the full-text on any machine, including my own laptop or from home?

 No. Online users are able to search catalogue records in SOLO and identify deposited content, but due to the terms of the legislation the full-text itself can only be read on library PCs (including Quick Search PCs) available in Bodleian Libraries.
-You can't access it from your own laptop or other devices, whether you are in one of the Bodleian Libraries or at home.

 The exception to this rule is the Legal Deposit UK Web Archive (LDUKWA), which has no catalogue records in SOLO.
 Readers can make use of the British Library's catalogue to explore the contents of the LDUKWA remotely, or visit one of the six legal deposit libraries to explore the LDUKWA directly.
 See Using the Legal Deposit UK Web Archive.